The way forward

 Avoiding data pain – communicating best practices

-If you are only going to remember two bits of information from this article, here they are up front:
+If you are only going to remember three bits of information from this article, here they:

 - If you want to avoid data chaos, always strive for “one-version-of-data-truth”